5amCurfew/monzo-task-public/README.md

 Please find the model below (dates are hard-coded for ease of development - in a production environment these would be dynamic)

 * the creation of `dim_users` following a similar structure to `dim_accounts` in Task 1 (state w.r.t a user is the number of open accounts)
-* this allows for accuracy with respect to *"Users with only closed accounts should be excluded from the metric calculation.*
+* this allows for accuracy with respect to *"Users with only closed accounts should be excluded from the metric calculation.*"
 * The creation of `first_created` on this model allow for cohort exploration (*"for example analyse the activity rate for certain age groups or for different signup cohorts (i.e. when the first account of this user was opened)."*)
 * Flexibility added using `+on_schema_change: "sync_all_columns"` in the incremental models for the possibility of new metadata being added (recall assumption that this will exist on `account_created` source table)
 * Filtering/exploration can be added using filtering in CTEs below (e.g. "users who joined Monzo in January, 2020": `AND date_trunc(dim_users.first_created, MONTH) = CAST('2020-01-01' AS TIMESTAMP)`)